 The EU boasts a pretty good record on road safety, but which countries are the safest?
 Discover EU road fatality figures by country, age, gender and more.

 Every year thousands of people lose their lives or are seriously injured in accidents on EU roads.
-Between 2010 and 2019, the number of road deaths in Europe decreased by 23%,but figures show that while eight countries recorded their lowest fatality rate in 2019, the decrease in the fatality rate has slowed in most member states.
+Between 2010 and 2020, the number of road deaths in Europe decreased by 36%.
+Compared to 2019, when there were 22,800 fatalities, 4,000 fewer people lost their lives on EU roads in 2020.

 In 2018, 12% of people killed on EU roads were aged between 18 and 24, while only 8% of the European population falls within this age group.
 This means that young people are disproportionally more likely to be involved in a fatal road accident.
 However, fatalities among this age group have dropped 43% since 2010.